skiphansen/panog2_linux/README.md

 build_all is run.

-**NB:** The Ethernet interface currently includes a workaround kludge for a fatal routing error which occurs on the Pano platform [(see)](https://github.com/enjoy-digital/liteeth/issues/38) which "kind of works, most of the time".
+**NB:** The Ethernet interface currently includes a workaround kludge for a fatal routing error which occurs on the Pano platform [(issue #38)](https://github.com/enjoy-digital/liteeth/issues/38) which "kind of works, most of the time".
 The prebuilt binaries have been cherry picked, if your build results in poor or no Ethernet functionality this is probably the reason.
 Simply re-run build_all again and it might work better.